Cedric-Hj/DevOps-CICD-WebApp/README.md

  **[Jenkins Job](https://github.com/Cedric-Hj/DevOps-CICD-WebApp/tree/dev/Jenkins/jenkinsfile_CICD_Pipeline)**

-- Clean install: The application is built using Maven.
+- Clean install: The source code in github is built using Maven.
 - Unit test with Maven
 - Code Analysis: SonarQube performs code analysis and enforces quality gates.
 - Docker: An image is created and pushed to the Docker repository.